kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

          kubectl apply -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/gateway/nginxgatewayfabric/gateway.yaml
          ```

-         Verify that the Gateway was successfully provisioned and shows Programmed=True:

-         ```bash
-         kubectl describe gateway inference-gateway
-         ```

       5. Verify the Gateway status

-         Confirm that the Gateway is running and has been assigned an address:
+         Ensure that the Gateway is running and has been assigned an address:

          ```bash
          kubectl get gateway inference-gateway
          ```

+         Check that the Gateway has been successfully provisioned and that its status shows Programmed=True

       6. Deploy the HTTPRoute